usharesoft/appcenter-docs/end-user/en/source/pages/templating/supported-image-type.rst

 With UForge you can create machine images in the following formats.

+.. note:: UForge 3.8 fp5 onwards no longer supports Abiquo, Eucalyptus, Flexiant and Nimbula.
+When upgrading UForge all images, published images, credential accounts and migrations using these formats will be deleted.

 +-------------------------------------+-------------------------------------------------------+
 | Physical Format                     | Additional information                                |
 +=====================================+=======================================================+